 Our goal is to encourage more organisations to become independent publishers of biodiversity data directly to GBIF, and to make a process of publishing occurrence data a normal way for both Ukrainian researchers and citizens.

 The goal of this project is to mobilise Ukrainian biodiversity data to GBIF through building capacities for digitising and publishing biodiversity collections, with the help of Dutch specialists, and promoting citizen science in Ukraine.

 - Improve the interface and functionality of existing biodiversity data portals and mobile apps, promoting the involvement of citizens in data collection;

 - Translate the iNaturalist website and mobile application to Ukrainian;

-- Translate the vernacular names of most of the native taxa, to be integrated in the iNaturalist software and the Catalogue of Life;
+- Translate the vernacular names of most of the native taxa, to be integrated into the iNaturalist software and the Catalogue of Life;

 - Mobilise more biodiversity data from Ukrainian museum collections, herbaria, and scientific literature by involving and training researchers to digitise and publish data sets in GBIF;